 Furthermore, a single SQLite database holding 10-kilobyte blobs uses about 20% less disk space than storing the blobs in individual files.

-The performance difference arises (we believe) because when reading from an SQLite database, the open() and close() system calls are invoked only once, whereas open() and close() are invoked once for each blob when reading the blobs from individual files.
+The performance difference arises (we believe) because when working from an SQLite database, the open() and close() system calls are invoked only once, whereas open() and close() are invoked once for each blob when using blobs stored in individual files.
 It appears that the overhead of calling open() and close() is greater than the overhead of using the database.
 The size reduction arises from the fact that individual files are padded out to the next multiple of the filesystem block size, whereas the blobs are packed more tightly into an SQLite database.

-The performance comparison is accomplished using the kvtest.c program found in the SQLite source tree.
-To compile the test program, first gather the kvtest.c source file into a directory with the SQLite amalgamation source files "sqlite3.c" and "sqlite3.h".
+I/O performance is measured using the kvtest.c program from the SQLite source tree.
+To compile this test program, first gather the kvtest.c source file into a directory with the SQLite amalgamation source files "sqlite3.c" and "sqlite3.h".
 Then on unix, run a command like the following:

 Or on Windows with MSVC: